 The SRS EMS Policy requires periodic evaluations of the effectiveness of the EMS.
-The DOE-SR Office of Environment, Safety, and Health is responsible for ensuring that the evaluation is performed.
 Guidelines are intended to keep the management review focused on continuous improvement.
 Oversight of SRS's annual EMS review is the responsibility of DOE-SR's Environmental Quality Management Division.